 She bit her lip.
 They could do anything.
-It was a cold, late December night and they were both adults and… There was one thing that hadn't happened yet, in all these months.
+It was a cold, late December night, and they were both adults and… There was one thing that hadn't happened yet, in all these months.
 Tonks looked up at him.
 "Kiss me," she demanded.

-"Why, sweet Nymphadora…" He did and she loveloveloved it so much.
+"Why, sweet Nymphadora…" He did, and she loveloveloved it so much.
 She felt her pain releasing, intensifying a little bit, but then washing away.
 Here he was, her Tom, and he had done so much for her.
 She wondered what she could do for him… "Come with me," he whispered, almost as if he had read her mind.

 Tonks looked up into his beautiful eyes, telling herself it was a trick of the dim light when those eyes seemed to flash red.
 "Where?"

 "You can help me, Nymphadora.
-You're smart and powerful and you could be very useful to me.
+You're smart and powerful, and you could be very useful to me.
 I need someone with me who knows what they're doing, someone to be my brains…and heart," he added.

-She felt amazing for being wanted like she wanted him.
+She felt amazing for being wanted as she wanted him.
 She kissed him again, running her fingers through his soft hair.
 Tonks ignored the shouts she heard in Diagon Alley as she Disapparated with him, to where she knew she could be by his side, ready to do anything for him and love him forever.

 "Tonks!"
 Remus shouted as her form faded to mist.

 Harry gasped.
 "TONKS!" he bellowed.
 But it was too late.
 She had already Disapparated away.
 His face drained of all color as he turned to Remus and Sirius.
-"Did any of you know she was seeing someone?"
+"Did any of you know she was seeing someone?!"

 Sirius shook his head.
 "No!
-Who the bloody hell was that?"
+Who the bloody hell was that?!"